Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

 Being convicted of a crime can devastate a person and their family members.
 There are usually serious consequences, such as jail sentences or heavy fines.
 The family has to deal with the loss of the person for a considerable amount of time.
-The individual then has a criminal conviction on their record that will limit their opportunities in employment, education, housing, and for immigration purposes.
+The individual then has a criminal conviction on their record that will limit their opportunities for employment, education, housing, and immigration purposes.
+Our Amarillo Appeals Lawyers are here to help provide information for you and your family.

 With such a wide range of consequences, most people will appeal their conviction in the hopes of having the earlier decision overturned, so they can return home to their family and friends.
 With going through the appeals process you will want to speak with an Amarillo appeals lawyer that has experience dealing with appeals cases as the court of appeals is completely different from the first trial court.
 Contact a seasoned criminal defense attorney to begin working on your appeal today.